aczietlow/go-practice/warm-up/stringReverse/README.md

 Use a loop to reverse the characters of each word.
 Consider using the bufio package for reading and writing to files.
 After you've attempted the problem, I can provide a sample solution if you'd like!

+## TIL

+I'm surprised that I actually remembered that strings in go are really just slices of runes.

+Runes - an alias for int32